 I am 5' 2".
 Short.
 When I bought furniture for my therapy office, I sat in many chairs and I chose the most comfortable one—for me, at least.

 I went out that evening to purchase a big brown leather armchair.
 As I tried sitting in the large chairs that are suitable for long-legged men, I sank into them like a little girl, my legs sticking out, dangling, too short to touch the floor.
-Seated uncomfortably, I wondered, "What else besides height might these handsome, financially successful fellows—all immensely likable—have in common?"
+Seated uncomfortably, I wondered, "What else besides height might these tall, handsome, financially successful fellows—all immensely likable—have in common?"

 For starters, all of them had confidence that seemed sky high.